Welcome to Koala's

-We have lessons in spelling, punctuation and grammar weekly.
+We have lessons in spelling, punctuation and grammar.
 The glossary below explains some of the terms used in SPAG lessons:

 In Koala Class learning tasks are adapted to each child's needs.
 We build their knowledge in small steps to deepen understanding.
 Children explore how to reason, discuss and connect their maths understanding using key Maths vocabulary, pictorial representations and a range of equipment.